the-auction-games/.github/profile/README.md

 Please view the repositories tab to view additional documentation per microservice.

 # Please Note
-The documentation and code base is still a under development.
+The documentation and code base is still under development.
 The project will be finished by April 2023.